redhat-openstack/website/source/newsletter/2017/august.html.md

 need you on the project.
 So have a look, and see where you can plug in to the community.

+## Join us for Test Day!

+Milestone 3 of the Pike cycle was released last week, and so it's time to test the RDO packages.
+Join us on Thursday and Friday of this week for the [Pike M3 test day](https://www.rdoproject.org/testday/pike/milestone3/).
+We'll be on the #RDO channel on the Freenode IRC network to test, help, answer questions, and propose solutions.

 ## Upcoming Events

 In the next few months there's a number of places where you can meet up